-Building and sailing Moga, a Ross Lillistone First Mate sail and oar dinghy
+Building and sailing a Ross Lillistone First Mate and building a John Welsford Long Steps

 A week at Ocracoke

 In mid September my wife and our parents went down to Ocracoke Island for a week long vacation.
 We stayed in a cottage on Lighthouse Road and had access to a dock at the southern end of the harbor, so of course I brought my sailboat.
 It was a pretty windy week, but I did manage to get out on a long daysail.

 Heading across the Hatteras Inlet on the ferry Frisco.
 This one was built in 1990 and must have recently been painted because it was looking pretty good.
 Along the way we passed the Ocracoke which was built at the same time and it was looking really rough, kinda had the HMS Hermes returning from the Falklands vibe.

 September 19th, 2021

 Getting everything rigged at the boat ramp.
 This is were I first launched the boat on a vacation in 2019.
 I was still mounting deck hardware the night before we left and I didn’t even have time to test it out.
 Thankfully I’m much better prepared this time.